fhircast/sandbox.js/README.md

 If you are a C#/.net developer, you might prefer to use the other [FHIRcast sandbox](https://github.com/fhircast/sandbox).

-The following sandbox.js deployments are available in the Azure cloud (Europe West):
+The following sandbox.js deployments are available online:
 * HUB (server and client): https://hub-fhircast.azurewebsites.net/
 * EMR client: https://emr-fhircast.azurewebsites.net/
 * PACS client: https://pacs-fhircast.azurewebsites.net/